 The trigger to change living arrangements?
 When one-on-one caregiving becomes necessary, many older adults move in with their families.
 Without some forethought, the primary caregiver, usually a daughter and her family, can find the arrangement burdensome to a point of compassion fatigue.

 Did the Walton’s have the right idea?
-In our next blog, we will discuss questions, planning, and what the options are when living with family becomes unmanageable.
+In our next blog, we will discuss questions, expectations and boundaries.

 If you or someone you know is exploring living and care arrangements for a loved one, we can help make the transition a little easier.
 571-488-9396 email@example.com